 Designrr – This is a great program for creating opt-in books from your existing blog pages (I have one for this post that I use in an upsell!).
 It even has some abilities to convert your videos into words so that you can repurpose your content super-fast!

 Best Courses for Beginner Bloggers

 Blogger’s Glitterati VIP Hub – You’ll find everything you need to get your blog started in 30 days here including a calendar with a handy checklist and video tutorials in the hub and all for a crazy low monthly price!

 Becoming a Blogger – Becoming a Blogger was one of the very first courses I took when I started blogging and is really an all-encompassing course for beginners.
 It covers everything from starting your blog to making money.
 Cate has some amazing insight on affiliate marketing, working with brands and other ways of monetizing that I haven’t seen anywhere else.

 Pinterest Ninja – As a beginner blogger, Pinterest is one of the key areas of focus for most and so it is critical that you figure it out quickly to get the most bang for your buck.
 Megan’s incredible course covers everything you could possibly know about upping your Pinterest game – my very own Pinterest views and engagement grew over 1000% from this course alone.

-Make Money Blogging for Beginners – Once you have got your blog up and running and you are ready to move on to the next level, this course, started by two six-future bloggers, can help you get where you want to go.
+Launch Your Blogging Biz – Once you have got your blog up and running and you are ready to move on to the next level, this course, started by two six-future bloggers, can help you get where you want to go.
 It’s an invaluable resource for all things monetization.

 Pingdom – Pingdom will quickly give you a website speed test for free.
 It will analyze your site and give recommendations for making it load faster which will help visitors stay on your site longer.